 Biography, as a photographer

 Nausicaa Giulia Bianchi is a documentary fine-art photographer interested in portraiture, visual narrative and bookmaking.
-Her work has been published in the past on many publications such The Guardian, National Geographic, Marie Claire, Vanity Fair, PDN, TIME, American Photo Magazine, Vogue, Huffington Post, La Repubblica, Internazionale, and other magazines and books.
-Her photography projects have been exhibited internationally as exhibitions, screenings and installations at festivals, galleries and museums such ICP Museum in NYC, PhEst festival, Organ Vida festival , BFF festival, IMP Festival, Fonderia 20.9 gallery, etc..
+Her work has been published on many publications such The Guardian, National Geographic, Marie Claire, TIME, Internazionale, and other magazines and books.
+Her photography projects have been exhibited internationally at festivals, galleries and museums such ICP Museum in NYC, PhEst festival, Organ Vida festival , BFF festival, IMP Festival, Fonderia 20.9 gallery, etc..

 She employed a long-format documentary practice with an immense project about Women Catholic Priests who have been ex-communicated by the Vatican because they disobey a law that says that only a male can be ordained priest.
-Since 2012 she have visited 35 communities across United States, Canada and Colombia.
-Her goal is to create a book and a web documentary with videos, audio interviews, archival material, essays, and photos ans she’s seeking collaborations with universities, writers and publishers.
+Between 2012 and 2018 she have visited 35 communities across United States, Canada and Colombia.

 DOCUMENTARY